British Citizenship for Canadian citizens

 Frequently Asked Questions

 Yes, you will need to attend a citizenship ceremony either online or in-person to receive your citizenship.
-Due to coronavirus, the time allowance given to attend the ceremony by the British government has been expanded from three months to six months after your application for British nationality is approved.
+You must attend a ceremony within three months of receiving your invitation from the Home Office.

 The cost of the citizenship ceremony can vary depending on the type of ceremony you have.
 Generally, the public ceremony is included in your application fee.
 In certain cases, such as if you choose to have a private ceremony, you may need to pay an additional fee for this service.